VagueClarity/Tank-Game/csc413-tankgame-VagueClarity/README.md

 Breakable walls and random power ups
 Unfinished.

-How to run game: Double click the jar file in the Jar file
+How to run game: Double click the jar file in the Jar file after downloading the resourcefolder as well as the jar file.